Masterpiece In Athens

 Located on Athens’ Agia Eirini, a perfectly situated and charming Byzantine-era square that is off the tourist trail, Perianth Hotel is a modern refuge in this ancient city.
-Opened in July 2018, the hotel is the creation of three siblings – Konstantinos, Anastasia and Alexandra Sgoumpopoulou – whose career paths and passions cross merchant shipping, art, and fashion, and pays ample homage to the Athenian modern movement.
+The hotel is the creation of three siblings – Konstantinos, Anastasia and Alexandra Sgoumpopoulou – whose career paths and passions cross merchant shipping, art, and fashion and pays ample homage to the Athenian modern movement.

 A 1930’s building has undergone a full transformation – one that sees Greek star-designers K-Studio take the reins, choosing terrazzo floors, marble furniture and glass brick to convey contemporary Greece.
 The hotel also shares its space with the Zen Center Athens, a unique institution devoted to meditation, martial arts, yoga and Eastern philosophy.